AlbertChen1991/nEM/README.md

 ### Sentence Selectors
 + MEAN selector (Lin et al., 2016).
 + MAX selector (Jiang et al., 2016).
 + ATT selector (Lin et al., 2016).
-Note that our implemented attention-selector (refer to as multi-relational attention selector) is different from that one in (Lin et al., 2016).
+Note that our implemented attention-selector (refer to as multi-relational attention selector) is slightly different from that one in (Lin et al., 2016).

 ### The nEM Framework
 + E-step: computing a distribution on groud-truth labels.